rayford295/urban_tree_shade_analysis/README.md

 Session 3, Shadow area calculation, usage analysis of Sun Shadow frequency tool, and process automation.
 This part mainly discusses the methodology, parameter settings, and potential problems of sun shadow frequency.

+checkpoint:

+freeway No!
+We need to find the height information!

+tree Yes! merge all the tree together! value need to check

+building Yes! we have all the information

+sun rise and sun set time Yes! running

+sun shadowfrequency code Yes! running